gunasampath-analyst/Online-Sales-EDA/README.md

 ![Seaborn](https://img.shields.io/badge/Seaborn-Visualization-purple)
 ![Jupyter](https://img.shields.io/badge/Jupyter-Notebook-red)

 ---

-## 📄 Project Summary
+# 📄 Project Summary

 This project performs **Exploratory Data Analysis (EDA)** on an Online Sales dataset to uncover actionable business insights related to sales performance, profitability, customer behavior, product performance, discounts, shipping costs, and regional trends.

 Using **Python, Pandas, NumPy, Matplotlib, and Seaborn**, the analysis includes data cleaning, feature engineering, statistical exploration, and business-focused visualizations.
 Key analyses include sales and profit trends, profit margin analysis, customer Pareto analysis (80/20 rule), discount impact on profitability, shipping cost evaluation, correlation analysis, and identification of high-performing and loss-making products.

-The project demonstrates practical data analysis techniques and data storytelling skills to support data-driven business decision-making.
+The project demonstrates practical data analysis techniques and business storytelling skills to support data-driven decision-making.

 ---

-## 🎯 Problem Statement
+# 🎯 Problem Statement

 Businesses generate large volumes of sales data, but raw transactional data alone does not provide meaningful insights for decision-making.
 Organizations need to understand sales performance, profitability, customer purchasing behavior, product performance, discount strategies, and shipping costs to improve business outcomes.

 The objective of this project is to analyze an Online Sales dataset using Exploratory Data Analysis (EDA) to identify key trends, uncover hidden patterns, and generate actionable business insights.
 The analysis focuses on evaluating sales and profit performance across categories, products, customers, markets, and regions while examining the impact of discounts and shipping costs on profitability.
-These insights can help businesses optimize pricing strategies, improve operational efficiency, and support data-driven decision-making.

 ---

-## 🎯 Business Objective
+# 🎯 Business Objective

 The primary objective of this project is to analyze online sales data and uncover actionable business insights that support data-driven decision-making.
-The analysis aims to evaluate sales performance, profitability, customer purchasing behavior, product performance, discount strategies, shipping costs, and regional trends.

 ### Objectives